-The hip or knee replacement device that's selected for you may vary depending on the surgeon you use and whether you're a private or a public patient.
+The hip or knee replacement device that's selected for you will depend on the surgeon you use and whether you're a private or a public patient.

-"In the public sector, different hospitals have been able to mandate the use of different prostheses – they might have an agreement with a provider," says Cindy Shay, Group General Manager of Provider Relations at Medibank Private.
+"In the public sector, different hospitals have been able to mandate the use of different prostheses – they might have an agreement with a provider," said Cindy Shay, group general manager of provider relations at Medibank Private.

-Price is a major factor for the public system, says Graham Mercer, President of the AOA.
+Price is a major factor for the public system, said Graham Mercer, president of the Australian Orthopaedic Association, which established the NJRR.
 "The difficulty with the public system is that they will look for the cheapest possible prosthesis."

 If you're a private patient, your surgeon may have greater choice of prostheses.
 However, your surgeon's experience with different devices can limit the choice.
 Some consumers who were implanted with the failed DePuy devices asked their surgeon for a specific hip replacement device but weren't given their choice because of the surgeons' unfamiliarity with it.

 High quality joint replacement surgery is performed in public and private hospitals for privately insured and public patients.
 However, hip, knee and other orthopaedic surgery is considered "elective surgery" as it's not life threatening.
 Public hospitals often don't have the capacity to perform hip or knee replacement surgery as more urgent procedures get prioritised and patients can wait up to a year for joint replacement surgery.

 The only way to avoid these waiting lists is to get your surgery done in a private hospital.
 Use our hospital review to find a health insurance policy that covers your needs.

 Before you go ahead with a joint replacement surgery, there are certain factors that you need to be certain of.
 Here are some useful questions to ask your doctor before agreeing to go under:

 - Is there anything I can do to delay it?